-- a device that produces extra-loud audible signals such as a bell, horn, or buzzer; - a device to permit the volume adjustment of telephone equipment above normal levels; - a bone-conduction telephone receiver; and - the batteries that are required for that purpose, and repairs; - teletypewriter or similar device, including a telephone ringing indicator, that enables an individual to make and receive telephone calls; - a device to decode special television signals to permit the script of a program to be visually displayed; and - a visual or vibratory signalling device, including a visual fire alarm indicator, for an individual with a hearing impairment.
+- a device that produces extra-loud audible signals such as a bell, horn, or buzzer; - a device to permit the volume adjustment of telephone equipment above normal levels; - a bone-conduction telephone receiver; and - the batteries that are required for that purpose, and repairs.; - teletypewriter or similar device, including a telephone ringing indicator, that enables an individual to make and receive telephone calls: - a device to decode special television signals to permit the script of a program to be visually displayed; and - a visual or vibratory signaling device, including a visual fire alarm indicator, for an individual with a hearing impairment.

-These expenses will be subject to the \$3,000 maximum per insured person and time frame limitation as noted above.
+The above coverage will be subject to the \$3,500 maximum per insured person as noted above.